-Batteries and fuel cells can also involve porous electrodes, in which an electrode material has a micro- or nanostructure that is permeable to electrolyte.
+Batteries and fuel cells can also involve porous electrodes, in which an electrode material has a micro- or nanostructure that is permeable to an electrolyte solution.
 The advantage of such a material is the great increase in the area of the electrode-electrolyte interface.